official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 could provide opportunities for enhanced containment, but cannot bring about regime change.”

-[^128] Minute Berman to Attorney General, 11 March 2002, ‘Iraq’.
+[^128]: Minute Berman to Attorney General, 11 March 2002, ‘Iraq’.
-[^129] Letter McDonald to Rycroft, 8 March 2002, ‘US Vice President’s Call on the Prime Minister, 11 March’.
+[^129]: Letter McDonald to Rycroft, 8 March 2002, ‘US Vice President’s Call on the Prime Minister, 11 March’.

 448

-The Report of the Iraq Inquiry*  “Military action requires key allies, particularly in the region, to be on board.
+*  “Military action requires key allies, particularly in the region, to be on board.

 That is why we see continuing with the UN route – i.e. ratcheting up pressure on Iraq to comply with UN resolutions and allow weapons inspectors back in as a